z3z1ma/streamlit-elements-fluence/README.md

-# StreamLit Elements with Fluence Enhancements
+# Streamlit Elements with Fluence Enhancements

 This package builds on the elegant and incredibly useful "Streamlit Elements" (<https://github.com/okld/streamlit-elements>).
 The "enhancements" are not so elegant but have proved to be useful in our application.
-The enhancement are:
+The enhancements are:

 * Optional use of `<DataGridPro>` as a replacement for the simpler `<DataGrid>`.
 This requires a license for both development and deployment of production applications.
 You can buy a license and read the terms at <https://mui.com/r/x-get-license/>